directus/directus/docs/reference/api/system/extensions.md

 ---

-## List Interfaces
+## List Extensions

-List the available interfaces in the project.
+List the available extensions in the project.
+The types of extensions that you can list are interfaces, displays, layouts, modules.

 <div class="two-up">
 <div class="left">